local-first-from-scratch/origami/migrate/tests/cli/schema.md

 You should be able to see the right schema for any migration.
-That way we get backward and fowards compatibility.
+That way we get backward and forwards compatibility.

 ```console
 $ migrate schema user.v1 --dir tests/migrations